jessfraz/blog/content/post/transactional-memory-and-tech-hype-waves.md

 Twitter is fascinating due to the way it hosts so many subcultures.
 One of my favorite examples of this is Canadian twitter where everyone is polite and nice to each other.
-There are also vehemet subcultures around the latest technology trends.
+There are also vehement subcultures around the latest technology trends.
 The way technology can spread has turned from a place where very few people have a voice (through getting papers accepted at conferences and in journals) to social networks where everyone has a voice.
 My hope is that the loudest of the voices are the ones used to build technology for the best causes.

-I'll leave you with that, hope you enjoyed and learned something fom my rather weird example of a technology hype wave.
+I'll leave you with that, hope you enjoyed and learned something from my rather weird example of a technology hype wave.